AdobeDocs/experience-manager-screens.en/help/user-guide/adobe-analytics-integration-aem-screens.md

 >[!NOTE]
 >
 >To get access to either of these Feature Packs, contact Adobe Support and request access.
-You can download the latest feature pack for AEM Screens from the [Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) using your Adobe ID.
+You can download the latest Feature Pack for AEM Screens from the [Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) using your Adobe ID.

 This section covers the following topics: